paveltimofeev/screens.io/tasklist.md

 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - **------------ CLOSED BETA MILESTONE ------------**

+- Backend: migration script for copying data from one user to another
+- How to test videoplayers -> better to hide them
 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)
 - [Feature+] Use Master term instead of Reference?
 - [Costs] ability to quickly block or limit user (to protect from overbudget)